petersasi/deluge2-win-build/README.md

 2. Added a lib folder for common build code an createlinks.cmd to create a symlink to it into each build folder
 3. Unified Copyright notices in all CMD files
 4. Start using color to make build messages pop more out of the build output
+5. Create a single installer build script with paramteres

 ### 3-Aug-2020 - fix missing files for Test connection